roc-lang/roc/www/wip_new_website/content/install.md

 - a fact that every language will have one

 in the meantime you can use package URLs

+TODO Add an explanation for the URLs with the SHA and the tar.br.
+This explanation should only be revealed on click.
 -->

 ## Editor Support